hormesiel/fast-scroll/README.md

 # Fast Scroll

+NOTE: PLEASE REFRESH YOUR OPEN TABS AFTER THE INSTALLATION FOR THE EXTENSION TO WORK.

 This small extension allows you to increase scroll speed on web pages either :
 - by pressing a key of your choice between Left Alt (the default), Right Alt, Left Ctrl and Left Shift
 - or without doing anything : scroll speed will always be increased, and you'll have the ability to decrease it temporarily by pressing one of the keys mentioned above